EXPLAINER: What to know about the Amazon union vote count

 HOW ARE THE VOTES BEING TALLIED?

-The National Labor Relations Board, which is overseeing the process, is going through the votes with representatives from Amazon and the Retail, Wholesale and Department Store Union.
-Names and signatures are being reviewed, but not how those workers voted, which will be done afterwards in an anonymous tally.
+Since March 30, the National Labor Relations Board, which is overseeing the process, went through the votes with representatives from Amazon and the Retail, Wholesale and Department Store Union.
+Names and signatures were reviewed, but not how those workers voted, which will be done afterwards in an anonymous tally.
 Voters put their ballots in two envelopes to keep the vote secret.

 Amazon or the retail union could contest those votes for various reasons, such as the person no longer works at the warehouse or has a job title that disqualifies them.

 Any contested votes will be set aside and remain unopened.
-Then, the other “yes” or “no” votes will be counted.
+Starting on Thursday or Friday, the other “yes” or “no” votes will be counted.
 Members of the media will be able to watch that count through a livestream.
 Which side wins is determined by a majority of the votes cast.

 WHEN WILL WE KNOW THE RESULTS?

 That’s still unclear.
 A lot depends on how many people voted.
-The NLRB has not released a figure on the number of ballots submitted, nor how many have been contested so far.
+The retail union said Wednesday that more than 3,200 votes were sent in and that there were hundreds of contested votes, but didn’t give a specific number.
+The labor board did not immediately respond to a request for comment Wednesday night.
 If the number of contested votes are enough to change the final outcome, hearings may be held to have those votes counted.

 Part of the reason why the process is taking longer than usual is because of the coronavirus.
 Union elections are typically done in-person at the workplace, said Andrew MacDonald, a partner at law firm Fox Rothschild.